-The predator trap network around Rakatu and the neighbouring Redcliff Wetlands consists of 58 DOC 200 traps.
-Six DOC 250 traps (designed for ferrets and cats) were added to the network on 16 January 2018.
-The traps were checked and rebaited on 5 occasions during the year, as set out in Table 15 below.
+The predator trap network around Rakatu and the neighbouring Redcliff Wetlands consists of 70 traps, 58 DOC 200 traps.
+Six DOC 250 traps, two timms traps, and included four AT220's on loan from Environment Southland.
+The traps were checked and rebaited on 8 occasions during the year.